SpaceX to launch early morning Starlink mission this week - NewsBreak

 BREVARD COUNTY, Fla -- Many beach accesses in Brevard County are still damaged from Hurricane Nicole’s assault in November.
 In Indian Harbour Beach, part of Millennium Beach Park’s ramp to the beach is still closed off to foot traffic.
 Nicole’s intense winds and waves damaged the ramp.

-LAKE MARY, Fla. - A street racing nightmare is continuing for some in a Florida community.
-Residents in Windermere said cars race through traffic circles on a regular basis, screeching their tires and revving their engines.
-However, things have gotten much worse, according to one neighbor.
-Kat Thomas said it's...
+A street racing nightmare is continuing for some in a Florida community.
+Windermere residents say cars race through traffic circles on a regular basis, screeching their tires and revving their engines.

 WDW News Today